class Version

 A version consists of several parts, which are visually represented by joining

 them with a dot.
-A version part is usually an integer, a string like alpha
+A version part is usually an integer, a string like alpha,

-.
+or a Whatever-star *.
 The latter is used to indicate that any version

 part is acceptable in another version that is compared to the current one.